 But just which ports are they coming from?
 The Esri Global Trading Ports map portrays the most pivotal ports on the globe.
 By volume, Shanghai is the largest port in the world.
 Singapore is a close second.

-Planes, Trains and Automobiles
+Planes, Trains, and Automobiles

 Everyone has their favorite map.
 We’ve listed our favorites in this list of global transportation maps.

-From bike paths, traffic ways to railways, this is the ultimate list of real-time and analytical transportation maps on the planet.
+From bike paths, and traffic ways to railways, this is the ultimate list of real-time and analytical transportation maps on the planet.